frne/frne.github.io/content/blog/2023-09-11-securing-isolated-systems-caveats-of-plain-oauth-flows-how-to-solve.md

 - Are hosted on a central server (SaaS)

 {{< image
-  src="/diagrams/2023-09-11-securing-closed-systems-caveats-of-plain-oauth-flows-how-to-solve/high-level-architecture-assumption.svg"
+  src="/diagrams/2023-09-11-securing-isolated-systems-caveats-of-plain-oauth-flows-how-to-solve/high-level-architecture-assumption.svg"
-  alt="High-level architecture diagram showing wrong assumptions on auth-flow and deployment model" title="Assumed high-level architecture of the authentication flow" caption="Assumed high-level architecture of the authentication flow ([source](/diagrams/2023-09-11-securing-closed-systems-caveats-of-plain-oauth-flows-how-to-solve/high-level-architecture-assumption.drawio))" >}}
+  alt="High-level architecture diagram showing wrong assumptions on auth-flow and deployment model" title="Assumed high-level architecture of the authentication flow" caption="Assumed high-level architecture of the authentication flow ([source](/diagrams/2023-09-11-securing-isolated-systems-caveats-of-plain-oauth-flows-how-to-solve/high-level-architecture-assumption.drawio))" >}}

 Of course, both assumptions were dead wrong.
-On the one hand, many clients were closed "fat clients" running locally on PCs.
+On the one hand, many clients were isolated "fat clients" running locally on PCs.
 While they had an internet connection and could communicate with HTTP APIs, they struggled to open browser windows / redirect clients to web endpoints.
 But there was another, way more significant challenge, which lies in the deployment model of many healthcare SaaS providers: